Support the Department

 Graduate Student Fund

 We strive to attract the most talented, motivated, and dedicated scientists we can.
 Our graduate students are poised to make lasting and important contributions to science, and we do everything we can to support them and provide excellent training and mentorship.
 We are especially focused on providing support to encourage women and students of color to become scientists and contribute to the scholarship of psychology and STEM more generally.
 One pressing need is to increase the funding for these scientists-in-training, so that they can be supported while conducting their research.
 This involves support for research, conference travel, and professional development.

 Cornell Undergraduate Psychology (CUP) Conference

 Approximately 90% of our psychology undergraduate majors participate in independent research at some point during their time here.
-However, we do not have any forum in which undergraduates can present and share their work with each other and with a broader audience.
-In order to provide such a forum, and to increase the coherence and visibility of the psychology community among undergraduates more generally, we are organizing the inaugural CUP Conference this May 2018, and plan to hold it every year going forward.
+We now have a forum in which undergraduates can present and share their work with each other and with a broader audience.
+In order to provide such a forum, and to increase the coherence and visibility of the psychology community among undergraduates more generally, we are organizing the CUP Conference this May 2020, and plan to hold it every year going forward.
 This one-day conference consists of undergraduate students presenting their research findings either in an oral or poster presentation.
 It is a unique and highly valuable opportunity for students to experience a professional conference in the field, to share and present their work, and to meet other students and learn about the various kinds of exciting, cutting-edge work being conducted here at Cornell.
 The audience of this conference will consist of faculty, graduate students, and undergraduates, from the Psychology Department as well as other departments whose undergraduates are interested in psychology.
 Support is needed to develop this conference into an annual, highly visible and successful event.